La Conga – 1551 N. Vine

 The Zamboanga South Seas nightclub, “Home of the Tailless Monkeys” was the creation of Minnesota transplant Joe Chastek.
 Chastek discovered the South Seas as a young man; he was living in Honolulu as of 1930 per US Census records, and in Manilla in 1935.

-Originally called “Joe’s Zamboanga” South Sea Cafe and Cocktail Lounge, the venue opened in late 1938 and featured performers such as Bob Nichols as well as an annual luau.
+Originally called “Joe’s Zamboanga” South Sea Cafe and Cocktail Lounge, the venue opened at 3828 Slauson Avenue in late 1938 and featured performers such as Bob Nichols as well as an annual luau.
 By early 1940 it was just “Zamboanga” and the “tailess monkeys” had made their appearance.
 In June 1941, Chastek expanded the cafe and added a 17 foot neon-lit monkey sign to the roof.

 Ad for Joe’s Zamboanga, 9.30/1938.
 The Southwest Wave.